DiT-3D/DiT-3D/README.md

 ## Testing

-For testing and visualization on chair using the DiT-3D model (S/4) with voxel size of 32, please run
+For testing and visualization on chair using the DiT-3D model (S/4, no window attention) with voxel size of 32, please run

 ```bash
 $ python test_generation.py --dataroot /path/to/ShapeNetCore.v2.PC15k/ \